 Tromso Boat Spa, Norway

 Finland isn’t the only Nordic land that offers unique sauna experiences, and Norway's offer certainly fits the bill in the form of the Vulkana Spa Boat.
-In the centre of lively Tromso, guests embark at the Bangsund bridge, boarding a Norwegian fishing vessel wonderfully transformed into a boat spa.
-It features a salt water hot tub on deck, hammam steam room and, of course, a sauna, enjoyed as you cruise along the icy fjords of northern Norway, framed by distant snow-covered peaks.
-Enjoy fresh fish soup and local drinks in a cosy robe and slippers, and if you're feeling brave, take a dip in the surrounding fjords.
+In the centre of lively Tromso, guests will spend a memorable few hours aboard a Norwegian fishing vessel wonderfully transformed into a boat spa.
+It features a salt water hot tub on deck, hammam steam room and, of course, a sauna, enjoyed as you take in the views of distant snow-covered peaks.
+Enjoy a buffet lunch and complimentary teas and coffees as you relax in a cosy robe and slippers.
+If you're feeling brave, there's even the chance to take a dip in the surrounding fjords.
 You can experience this with any of our Tromso itineraries, such as our Tromso & Malangen Resort break, where you'll also stay in picturesque red cabins on the shores of a tranquil archipelago.

 Camp Ripan, Swedish Lapland